-An annual review of the Remuneration Policy and the remuneration system of the Bank Group was conducted by the Nomination and Remuneration Committee at the end of 2023.
-Changes were made to the Remuneration Policy due to the change of salary structure of the Bank.
+An annual review of the Remuneration Policy and the remuneration system of the Bank Group was conducted by the Nomination and Remuneration Committee at the end of 2024.
+Minor changes were made to the Remuneration Policy to update its coverage of employees and clarify the application of commission scheme.
 The review concludes that the remuneration system and processes have followed the Remuneration Policy consistently and are consistent with the principles set out in the Remuneration Guideline.